HumanSignal/label-studio-sdk/examples/migrate_ls_to_ls/README.md

 # Migrate from one Label Studio instance to another

 This migration helps to copy projects from one LS instance to another.
+To be copied:
 * Users,
 * Projects,
 * Tasks and
 * Annotations

-will be copied, other entities are not supported.
-Storages are not yet supported.
+Other entities are not supported.
+Cloud Storages are not yet supported.

 Each new run of this script will generate new projects on the destination instance.